AndresM77/FindCustomers/README.md

 - A file explaining how to install, how to execute the code and how to run tests.
 We may not be familiar with the language/framework you used and this helps us to evaluate it.

 ## How to install, execute code, and run tests
+This github repository holds the development code for the project.
+However, in order to make the project easy to execute, I have taken out the production files and isolated them within the Interview_Project folder (which also contains both the output and test cases).
+In order to execute the code and run the tests, follow these steps:

+1. Download the repository
+2. Navigate to the directory /Interview_Project (The test case and output files should be here)
+3. The SDK used to develop this project was java version "10.0.2" so make sure that on your computer you have a Java JDK of 10.0.2 or above
+  - The JDK can be downloaded from [Oracle Java JDK Downloads](https://www.oracle.com/technetwork/java/javase/downloads/index.html)
+4. To test the code run `java com.company.Test`
+5. To run the code run `java com.company.FindCustomersByLocation`

 ## Notes